kaijaz123/Data-Structures-and-Algorithms/README.md

 # Data-Structures-and-Algorithms
-Simple data structures and algorithms on Python
+Demonstration of data structures and algorithms on Python